mhajihos/GPAQ/README.md

 ```

 ### GPAQ_Shiny:Shiny app for the Global Physical Activity Questionnaire (GPAQ)
-This function will Lunch a shiny app on the local server for weighted and unweighted data analysis.
+This function will Launch a shiny app on the local server for weighted and unweighted data analysis.

 ```
 GPAQ_Shiny()